V-Cent/TTE/docs/tech/todps2.md

 #### Moving Hit-Boxes
 :::

-Dashing a few frames after an attack can move its hit box.
-It depends heavily on the attack to work (for example, Phantom Edge works).
+Dashing a few frames after an attack can move its hitbox.
+It depends heavily on the attack for this to work.
 Needs to be done 1-6 frames after the attack.

 #### Spell Block

 :::tagging{data-tags="{'media' : 'media/todps2/spellBlock.mp4', 'forcedvideo' : true}"}
-Casting an spell just as an enemy hits you negates the damage (gives you i-frames), you can also enter the attacks hitbpx with the magic cancel animation!
-Only works for attacks that lose their hitbox once it hits something (multi hits attacks are out of the question).
+Casting an spell just as an enemy hits you negates the damage you would take (gives you i-frames).
+You can also enter the incoming attack's hitbox with the magic cancel (by guarding as your in the casting animation) animation !
+Only works for attacks that lose their hitbox once it hits something, as multi hits attacks will still hit you on their second hit.
 It can trigger a blast gain, and that generates more i-frames.
 The spell release (just before the spell comes out) animation has even more i-frames, and can be used easily by holding the spell down.
 :::

 #### Arena Edges